kryptoish/kryptoish/README.md

 <br />-C#
 <br />-Python(Tensorflow)

-Currently working on Tensorflow Perceptilabs intetgration
+Currently working on Tensorflow Perceptilabs integration

 Also good with electronics and robotics